Nexmo/nexmo-developer/_documentation/en/verify/code-snippets/send-verify-request.md

 source: '_examples/verify/send-verification-request'
 ```

-> **Note**: If you receive the error code 15: `The destination number is not in a supported network`, the target network might have been blocked by our platform's anti-fraud system.
+> **Note**: If you receive the error code 15: `The destination number is not in a supported network`, the target network might have been blocked by the platform's anti-fraud system.
 See [Velocity Rules](/verify/guides/velocity-rules).